AdobeDocs/analytics.en/help/admin/tools/server-call-usage/report-suite-usage.md

 >[!IMPORTANT]
 >
->If a report suite is not linked to an CX Enterprise Organization, its usage data is not reflected in this dashboard.
+>If a report suite is not linked to a CX Enterprise Organization, its usage data is not reflected in this dashboard.
 Also, a billing ID could be tied to multiple CX Enterprise Orgs; there is not always a 1:1 relationship between an org and a billing ID.

 The Report Suite Usage dashboard